 A Lofoten island escape.

-When it comes to holidays to Norway, an opportunity to explore these intriguing Norwegian isles with Cunard’s 2020 and 2021 cruise itineraries is not to be missed.
-Here’s a glimpse into its fascinating history
+An opportunity to explore these intriguing Norwegian isles with Cunard is not to be missed.
+Here’s a glimpse into their fascinating history, and what you can discover on your next voyage.